-Peanut Butter Heath Cupcakes – a delectable doctored cake mix peanut butter cupcake with Heath Milk Chocolate Toffee Bits, topped with a fluffy cloud of chocolate buttercream and a Heath Miniatures.
+Peanut Butter Heath Cupcakes – a delectable doctored cake mix peanut butter cupcake with Heath Milk Chocolate Toffee Bits, topped with a fluffy cloud of chocolate buttercream and Heath Miniatures.

 I’ve been on a bit of a peanut butter kick lately.
 I’ve been baking up a storm of peanut butter in my bake studio, and it all started with the Peanut Butter Heath Cookies.

 The reason I’ve been on a peanut butter frenzy is twofold, first because I’ve been feeling really inspired by peanut butter.
 Who doesn’t love peanut butter?
-The second reason is because my hubby and I are getting ready to move and I am trying to use up baking ingredients.
+The second reason is that my hubby and I are getting ready to move and I am trying to use up baking ingredients.

 As a passionate and